What are you looking for?

 Why it matters: Strong governance ensures fiscal sustainability, mission alignment, and strategic oversight that supports long-term institutional health.

-• icon Implemented annual board self-assessment process
+• Implemented annual board self-assessment process

-• icon Enhanced board training and onboarding protocols
+• Enhanced board training and onboarding protocols

 1.3 Implement Community Feedback Structures